SkyWalker541/Retroid-Pocket-Classic-Overlays/README.md

 ## Updated 02/06/2026

-## Added STN and Pixel Pop Overlays for GBC (These overlays are integer scale only) ***I highly recommend turning colorization off in retroarch settings for all of the STN and Pixel Pop overlays, for the most accurate representation of original hardware.***
+## Added STN and Pixel Pop Overlays for GBC (These overlays are integer scale only) ***I highly recommend turning colorization OFF in retroarch settings for all of the STN and Pixel Pop overlays, for the most accurate representation of original hardware.***

 ## STN Overlays